IqraZareef-1024/wxWidgets/docs/msw/install.md

    `TARGET_CPU=X64` to nmake command line to build Win64 versions (this only works if you are using a 64 bit compiler, of course).

+   In case of an error => "'nmake' is not recognized as an internal or external command,
+    operable program or batch file", make sure you are running the above commands inside Developer Command Prompt for VS 2019 instead of Windows Command Prompt.

    See "Configuring the Build" for more information about the additional parameters that can be specified on the command line.